 See full ingredients & instructions in the recipe card below!

 Step 1.
 Preheat the oven and get water to boil for a water bath.
-Set a casserole pan into a baking pan and add rice to it.
+Add rice to a casserole pan, then set the casserole pan into a baking pan.

 Step 2.
 Whisk together egg yolk, sugar, cardamom and salt.

 Step 3.
 Whisk in heavy cream and milk.